-Jump Start students will attend a one-week mini-course jointly taught by a doctrinal professor and academic success professors and includes topics such as case briefing, time management, notetaking, and legal writing.
-In addition, Jump Start students will get the chance to connect virtually with one another and with upper level students and other members of the law school community.
+Jump Start students will attend a one-week mini-course, which covers legal analysis, case briefing, time management, notetaking, and legal writing.
+In addition, Jump Start students will get the chance to connect with one another, with upper level students, and with other members of the law school community.

 So how do I apply?

 To apply for the Jump Start Summer Program, please fill out and submit the form at this link:

 If you require accommodations under the Americans with Disabilities Act to participate in the Jump Start Summer Program, please notify the Assistant Dean of Students Office at (401) 254-4647.